Going Green This Summer is officially here and it’s the perfect time to think about ways to reduce your environmental impact.

 Vehicles are a major source of pollution.

-Knowing what is going green can be a wonderful thing, it is important that you also spread some awareness amongst your community so that they can go green too.
+Knowing what is going green can be a wonderful thing, it is important that you also spread some awareness among your community so that they can go green too.

 Easy Ways to Go Green at Home and Save Money Too